CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Feature Metadata

-A feature is an entity in the content, such as a building in a city.
+A feature is an entity that has both geometry and metadata, such as a 3D building in a city.
 Features are the finest level of granularity within the tileset.

 Metadata may be assigned to features using the glTF extension [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0).

 Feature metadata classes may be included in the `3DTILES_metadata` schema.
-This lets an application know what classes are used before requesting content.
+This lets an application know what classes exist before requesting content.

 ### Statistics